MattJDavidson/mattjdavidson.github.io/_posts/2018-12-19-xtc-retro-2018-notes.md

 1. Can we do some more hands on coding?
 1. Informal discussions and socialising are key
 1. Could we run Open sessions every other week?
 Is this just going to the pub?
-1. Guy offered to help Matt run 5 Why's on regularly suggested but rarely picked sessions, i.e. XTC clinic
+1. Guy offered to help Matt run 5 Whys on regularly suggested but rarely picked sessions, i.e. XTC clinic
 1. Templates for interesting sessions/fall back ideas can be stored on the wiki
 1. If you want a different format, run a different format.